fabricioFalcao/starwars-planets-search/README.md

 👨‍💻 **What was developed**

-In this project, I develop a list with filters of planets from the Star Wars universe using Context API and Hooks to control global states.
+In this project, I developed a list with filters of planets from the Star Wars universe using Context API and Hooks to control global states.

 📝 **Skills**